 The initial physiological reaction to any type of significant stress or trauma is the ‘flight/fight’ response.
 Simply put, we produce huge quantities of stress hormones (adrenaline, aldosterone, cortisol and testosterone) under the control of our hypothalamus.
 These chemicals adjust the balance of water, nutrition and energy towards those areas required for fighting and running, and away from those parts of our body not required in an emergency.

 We have negative feedback systems to adjust levels of adrenal hormones so they do not become damaging.
 However, stress can override these negative feedback systems so that we go on over-producing these chemicals.
 Evolution decided that all stress was good or bad, so our body was the best judge of whether we needed adrenal hormones or not.
 Evolution didn’t bargain on the long-term stresses of Western society.
 Further, Western society has developed so quickly that our evolutionary processes can’t keep up.
 Our physiological ability to cope with modern stresses has lagged way behind the development of those stressors.

 The need for reassurance

 The centre of our consideration, when we wish to recover from degenerative diseases such as Parkinson’s, is the action of the hypothalamus, and cell fragility.
-All treatments we seek, and suggested self-help activities, must be based on the aim of changing our hypothalamic response, and a philosophy of great gentleness to avoid aggravating symptoms.
+All treatments we seek, and suggested self-help activities, must be based on the aim of changing our hypothalamic response.
+Also, a philosophy of great gentleness, to avoid aggravating symptoms.